There are many different types of female hair loss, from Postpartum Hair Loss to Female Pattern Balding.

 Trying to ensure you get the necessary amount of sleep (generally between 7-8 hours per night), have a balanced diet full of the nutrients needed for healthy hair, and manage your stress levels is advisable if you notice your hair starting to shed or thin and suspect this may be due to Diffuse Hair Loss.

 However, the key to tackling Diffuse Thinning is to get the right diagnosis and treat the underlying cause.
 The best course of action is to see a specialist who can give an accurate diagnosis and customise a hair loss treatment plan to suit your exact needs.
-Many sufferers with Diffuse Hair Loss can – and do – regrow their own hair, with help.
+Many sufferers with this condition can – and do – regrow their own hair.

 You can see the results experienced by a range of Belgravia patients treated for Diffuse Hair Loss in our Hair Loss Success Stories gallery, which includes clients Lia and Emese, both pictured here.

-After six months of following one of our comprehensive hair loss treatment programmes, featuring bespoke minoxidil preparations, for her Diffuse Thinning and female pattern hair loss, Emese told us, ‘After trying a lot of different things for the past 10 years, this is the first thing that actually worked for me.
+After six months of following one of our comprehensive hair loss treatment programmes, for her Diffuse Thinning and female pattern hair loss, Emese told us, ‘After trying a lot of different things for the past 10 years, this is the first thing that actually worked for me.
 I am very glad that I went for this opportunity‘.

 Whilst Lia, whose treatment is also for female pattern and Diffuse Hair Loss, advised, ‘I started my treatment in Belgravia only 3 months ago.
 But already started noticing good progress in improvement.
 The pace of hair loss has significantly reduced within the last month and on the photos during the check-up I can see a lot of new hair growing and the crown looks much better.
 Using the centre is also a nice experience as the staff are very helpful and friendly – always ready to answer questions.
 I would recommend the clinic to everybody with hair loss.’